-I recently came across a question from a woman seeking some advice about her 10 year old son that made me go all kinds of batshit.
+I came across a question from a woman seeking some advice about her 10 year old son that made me pretty upset.

 He's been diagnosed with ADD because he can not engage in anything that is of no interest to him.

-She is worried that he'll enter his teens without any friends, as he has yet to make one.
+She is worried that he'll enter his teens without any friends as he has yet to make one at 10.
 His peers find his interests boring and so he hasn't made any connections.